Black Friday vs Boxing Day sales: when is the best time to shop?

 Black Friday is the cheapest time to buy expert-approved products, according to our research

-Black Friday sales have been popping up for weeks now, and although the main event is just days away, many retailers have already started their sales early.
-But as you notice flashy-looking discounts popping up on your social media feed and email inbox, you may be questioning whether now’s really the best time to buy big ticket items and Christmas gifts.
+Black Friday sales have been popping up for weeks now, with many retailers starting their sales early.
+But now that the event is in full swing and you notice flashy-looking discounts popping up on your social media feed and email inbox, you may be questioning whether Black Friday really is the best time to buy big ticket items and Christmas gifts.

 You wouldn’t be the only one feeling sceptical.
 According to a YouGov poll, more than a third of UK consumers are less interested in Black Friday than they were two or three years ago, and the most common reason they gave was that the discounts were misleading.